kataras/iris/README.md

 ## Contributors

-This project exists thanks to all the people who contribute. [[Contribute]](CONTRIBUTING.md).
+This project exists thanks to all the people who contribute.
+[Contribute](CONTRIBUTING.md).
 <a href="graphs/contributors"><img src="https://opencollective.com/iris/contributors.svg?width=890" /></a>

 ## Backers

-Thank you to all our backers! 🙏 [[Become a backer](https://opencollective.com/iris#backer)]
+Thank you to all our backers! 🙏 [Become a backer](https://opencollective.com/iris#backer)

 <a href="https://opencollective.com/iris#backers" target="_blank"><img src="https://opencollective.com/iris/backers.svg?width=890"></a>

 ## Sponsors

 Support this project by becoming a sponsor.
-Your logo will show up here with a link to your website. [[Become a sponsor](https://opencollective.com/iris#sponsor)]
+Your logo will show up here with a link to your website.
+[Become a sponsor](https://opencollective.com/iris#sponsor)

 <a href="https://opencollective.com/iris/sponsor/0/website" target="_blank"><img src="https://opencollective.com/iris/sponsor/0/avatar.svg"></a>
 <a href="https://opencollective.com/iris/sponsor/1/website" target="_blank"><img src="https://opencollective.com/iris/sponsor/1/avatar.svg"></a>